 If welcome-file-list entry doesn't exist in web.xml file, priority goes to index.html file then index.htm and at last index.jsp file.

+30) What is the use of attribute in servlets?

+Attribute is a map object that can be used to set, get or remove in request, session or application scope.
+It is mainly used to share information between one servlet to another.

 Attribute in Servlet

 Attribute in Servlet